jason-bula/velodyne_tls/README.md

 # Velodyne_tls

-This  study  develops  a  method  to  acquire  densepoint  clouds  with  a  low-cost  Velodyne  VLP-16  lidar  system, without using expensive GNSS positioning or IMU.
-Our setting consists  in  mounting  the  lidar  on  a  motor  to  continuously change the scan direction, which leads to a significant increasein  the  point  cloud  density.
-A  post-treatment  reconstructs  the position of each point accounting for the motor angle at the timeof acquisition, and a calibration step accounts for inaccuracies in  the  hardware  assemblage.
+This study develops a method to acquire dense point clouds with a low-cost Velodyne VLP-16 lidar system, without using expensive GNSS positioning or IMU.
+Our setting consists in mounting the lidar on a motor to continuously change the scan direction, which leads to a significant increase in the point cloud density.
+A post-treatment reconstructs the position of each point accounting for the motor angle at the time of acquisition, and a calibration step accounts for inaccuracies in the hardware assemblage.
 The system is tested in indoors settings such as buildings and abandoned mines, but is also expected to give good  results outdoors.

 The research associated with this work is available here : https://doi.org/10.5194/gi-9-385-2020, 2020 For any question please contact me on : jason.bula@unil.ch

-Instructions to run the codes
+Instructions to run the codes with the demo file

 - First, download the example point cloud at this link: https://e.pcloud.link/publink/show?code=XZVD17ZUQLyMjOcDEHMXgtKtdvjNSA4E3pX
 - The .pcap file must be in the same folder as main_demo.m